mlomb/flexui/README.md

 * Support a subset of CSS
 * Support XML for building elements
 * Fully based on a Flex layout engine (the same engine used by [React Native](https://reactnative.dev), [Yoga Layout](https://yogalayout.com))
+* All lists to be virtualized out of the box
 * Be render agnostic, the library should only generate vertices and indices
 * Be system agnostic, the library should not handle window creation or events